-First reports of the implementation of that withdrawal emerged in one month after the Newroz speech, the PKK's military leader Murat Karayilan announced40 that it would commence in early May as the first stage in a three-phase plan for the end of the conflict which included:
+Murat Karayilan announced that it would commence in early May as the first stage in a three-phase plan for the end of the conflict which included:

-- Gradual withdrawal of PKK forces from Turkish soil - Democratic reforms (including setting up commissions in and outside of the parliament to assess and help with the process) and constitutional amendments from the Government - Laying down of arms by the PKK following the release of Mr. Öcalan and other Kurdish militants and integration of the PKK into political and civilian life following disarmament
+Gradual withdrawal of PKK forces from Turkish soil

-In early April, a committee of "Wise Persons" consisting of 63 intellectuals, professionals, writers and NGO leaders was convened.41 The Committee was divided into regional chapters, each visiting one of seven Turkish regions to discuss the peace process with local constituents and individuals.
+Democratic reforms (including setting up commissions in and outside of the parliament to assess and help with the process) and constitutional amendments from the governmentGovernment Laying down of arms by the PKK following the release of Mr. Öcalan and other Kurdish militants and integration of the PKK into political and civilian life following disarmament In early April, a committee of "Wise Persons" consisting of 63 intellectuals, professionals, writers and NGO leaders was convened.
+The Committee was divided into regional chapters, each visiting one of seven Turkish regions to discuss the peace process with local constituents and individuals.
 The findings of the committee are discussed in more detail below.

 On 8 May 2013 a small group of around 15 armed militants started leaving for northern Iraq.
 Karayilan warned that any attempt to interfere with the withdrawal would be met with it being reversed, or with retaliation.
-First accounts of the withdrawal emerged in May,42 reporting that the fighters were moving toward the Iraqi border in small groups, though not laying down their arms at the frontier as Prime Minister Erdoğan had requested.
-While Turkish forces were reported to have increased their presence in the region, they were monitored by journalists and politicians from the BDP as a safeguard against harassment or provocation of the withdrawing fighters.
+First accounts of the withdrawal emerged in